Frequently Asked Questions (FAQ): Optometry License Application

 2. I applied for the California Laws and Regulations Exam (CLRE) but have not received any information.

 PSI sends exam information to the email listed on your application, not the email you signed up with BreEZe.
 If you have not received an email within seven business days, you likely did not include an email on your exam application.
 When there is no email listed, the exam information is mailed by PSI to the address of record listed on your application.
-Information on the Exam and the bulletin can be found on PSI’s website.
+Information on the Exam and the bulletin can be found here and on PSI’s website.

 3. PSI is asking for a Candidate ID number.
 What is my number?